HSLdevcom/jore4-map-matching/README.md

 ## Overview

 Provides a microservice and REST API for matching a shortest path through JORE4 infrastructure network against a given sequence of coordinates.
 Directionality of road links is taken account.

-Vehicle type specific turn restrictions are not yet implemented.
+Vehicle mode specific link selection is not yet implemented even though the support for it exists already in the data model.
+Vehicle type specific turn restrictions are not yet either implemented.

-Initially, the map matching and navigation services are based on Digiroad infrastructure network but later on the infrastructure network will be supplemented with other sources as well.
+Initially, the map matching and navigation services are based on Digiroad infrastructure network but later on the infrastructure network will be supplemented with other infrastructure sources as well.

 The microservice consists of (1) Spring Boot application written in [Kotlin](https://kotlinlang.org/) and (2) an internal PostgreSQL database enabled with [PostGIS](https://postgis.net/) and [pgRouting](https://pgrouting.org/) extensions.